 (View on Booking.com or Agoda.com)

 Good value, great views.
-If you don’t mind being a bit away from the main centers, the OOMO5 in Gotanda offers competitive rates for clean, comfortable rooms that offer views across the city.
+If you don’t mind being a bit away from the main centers, the OMO5 in Gotanda offers competitive rates for clean, comfortable rooms that offer views across the city.
 It’s on the loop line and close to Shinagawa, which offers easy access to Haneda.
 The “smart” laundry facilities are good for those on longer trips.

-Hyatt House Tokyo Shibuya “apartment” room
+Hyatt House Tokyo Shibuya “apartment” room.

 Hyatt House Tokyo Shibuya